Debra Holloway discusses common gynaecological symptoms, differential diagnosis, and treatment.

 Causes, symptoms, and treatments

 Endometriosis is one of the most common causes of pelvic pain in women.
 It typically causes pain before, and just after, periods and with sexual intercourse.
 Some women also have non-cyclical pain.
-On average, it takes 7.5 years from onset of symptoms to receive a diagnosis.6 There can also be pain when passing urine and defecating.7 The NICE guidance on Endometriosis: diagnosis and management is expected in the second half of 2017.8
+On average, it takes 7.5 years from onset of symptoms to receive a diagnosis.6 There can also be pain when passing urine and defecating.7 NICE has published a separate guideline on endotriosis.8

 Women who present with ascites and/or a pelvic or abdominal mass, which is not uterine fibroids, should be referred urgently for suspected ovarian cancer.
 Perform tests in primary care if women, especially if they are aged 50 years or older, report any of the following symptoms on a persistent or frequent basis, particularly more than 12 times per month:9